Cat Registrations

 Council Rangers are not permitted to handle animal welfare issues.

-Please contact the RSPCA on 1300 CRUELTY if you feel the welfare of an animal is at risk.
+Please contact the RSPCA on 1300 CRUELTY (1300 278 358) or fill out their online cruelty report form if you feel the welfare of an animal is at risk.

 Illegal Camping